djagerif/comfort2mqtt/DOCS.md

 The following MQTT topics are published:
 ```
 comfort2mqtt/alarm - current MQTT alarm state (disarmed, pending, armed_home, armed_away, armed_night, arm_vacation, triggered)
-comfort2mqtt/alarm/online - 1 for online, 0 for offline
+comfort2mqtt/alarm/online - '1' for online, '0' for offline
-comfort2mqtt/alarm/message - Informational messages, e.g. the zone that triggered the alarm
+comfort2mqtt/alarm/message - Informational messages, e.g. the zone that triggered an alarm
 comfort2mqtt/alarm/timer - countdown entry/exit timer in seconds when arming to away mode or entering. updates every second.
 comfort2mqtt/alarm/status - Status of the alarm (Idle, Trouble, Alert, Alarm)
-comfort2mqtt/alarm/timer - Entry or Exit timer value
 comfort2mqtt/alarm/bypass - List of Bypassed zones.
-1,3,5,7,9.
+EG. 1,3,5,7,9.
 '0' indicates no zones bypassed
 comfort2mqtt/alarm/LWT - Online or Offline text status
 comfort2mqtt/alarm/refresh - Trigger a refresh of all objects.
 Used when a refresh of all object states are required.
+comfort2mqtt/alarm/connected - Status of LAN Connection to Comfort.
+'1' when logged in.

-comfort2mqtt/doorbell - 0 for off/answered or 1 for on
+comfort2mqtt/alarm/doorbell - '0' for off/answered or '1' for on

-comfort2mqtt/input1 - 128 (Zone) have the following JSON attributes EG.
+comfort2mqtt/input<1 to 96> (Zone Input) have the following JSON attributes EG.
 {
   "Time": "2024-06-12T15:12:42",
   "Name": "GarageDoor",